linode/docs/docs/platform/api/using-the-linode-cli.md

 ## Examples

-Almost any task that can be performed through the Linode Manager or API can also be done with the CLI.
 This section will review some common examples relating to Linodes, Domains, Block Storage Volumes, NodeBalancers, and account details.

 ### Linodes